Lindsay Smith (rugby league)

-Lindsay Smith (born 13 January 2000) is an Australian professional rugby league footballer who plays as a or forward for the Penrith Panthers in the National Rugby League.
+Lindsay Smith (born 13 January 2000) is an Australian professional rugby league footballer who plays as a quarterback or forward for the Penrith Panthers in the National Rugby League and Australia at international level.

 He won the 2023 and 2024 NRL Grand Finals with the Penrith Panthers.
-He has represented Australia at international level.

 Background

 Smith played junior rugby league for the St Marys Saints and attended Westfields Sports High School.

 Playing career

 Early career

 In 2016, Smith represented the New South Wales under-16s team and won the NRL Schoolboy Cup with Westfields Sports High School.

 Smith represented the Australian Schoolboys in 2017.

 In March 2020, Smith signed a contract upgrade to join Penrith's top 30 squad for the 2021 and 2022 seasons.
 He joined the top 30 squad effective immediately in August 2020, following the departures of Kaide Ellis and Jed Cartwright from the club.

 2021

 In round 13 of the 2021 NRL season, Smith made his first grade debut for Penrith against the Wests Tigers at Leichhardt Oval.